Ask Pavilion Crossing Dental Care if our services are right for youMake an Appointment

 In order to perform safe and comfortable dental procedures, your dentist will sometimes need to numb a part of your mouth in order to perform an invasive procedure.
 In this instance the dentist will inject a local anesthesia, like Lidocaine, into your gums or inner cheek.

 There are two kinds of numbing injections.
-A block injection numbs an entire region of your mouth, such as one side of your lower jaw.
-An infiltration injection numbs a smaller area.
-This is the area near where the injection was given.
+The first is a block injection which numbs an entire region of your mouth, such as one side of your lower jaw.
+The other is an infiltration injection which numbs a smaller area near where the injection was given.

-We'll make sure your dental procedures are as pain-free as possible.
-Call Pavilion Crossing Dental Care at 813-605-0700 to schedule an appointment.
+The dental team at Pavilion Crossing Dental Care will make sure your dental procedures are as pain-free as possible.
+For more information on local anesthesia, call us at 813-605-0700 to schedule an appointment.